asuc-octo/berkeleytime/README.md

 Berkeleytime was created by [Yuxin Zhu](http://yuxinzhu.com/) and [Noah Gilmore](https://noahgilmore.com) and is maintained by [the ASUC Office of the CTO](https://octo.asuc.org/).
 # Getting started

+Create an `.env` file with the keys in `.env.template` populated accordingly.

 Start Docker before running these in repo root

 ```{bash}